fran-00/Gila/README.md

         pip install -r requirements.txt

-Now you need an OpenAI, Google and Cohere API Keys.
-Once you got them, store them on a *.env* file like this:
+Now you need an OpenAI, Google, Mistral and Cohere API Keys.
+Once you got them, store them on a *api_keys.json* file like this:

-        OPENAI_API_KEY="XXXXXXX"
-        GOOGLE_API_KEY="XXXXXXX"
-        COHERE_API_KEY="XXXXXXX"
+        {
+            "COHERE_API_KEY": "XXXXXXX",
+            "MISTRAL_API_KEY": "XXXXXXX",
+            "GOOGLE_API_KEY": "XXXXXXX",
+            "OPENAI_API_KEY": "XXXXXXX"
+        }

-Put this file inside the root dir and you're ready!
+Put this file inside the *storage* dir and you're ready!
 Now you can run the program as a Python package:

         py -m gila